damusss/mili/guide/data.md

 The interaction object is returned by all elements by default.
 It contains all information you can need to understand how the user is interacting with the element:

 - `Interaction.data`: The `ElementData` object holding more detailed information about the element.
+- `Interaction.parent`: The `Interaction` object returned by the parent of this one.
 - `Interaction.hovered`: The user pointer is over this element which is also the highest element.
 - `Interaction.absolute_hover`: The user pointer is over this element but other elements might be covering it.
 - `Interaction.just_hovered`: The hovered status becomes True this frame meaning the user has started hovering